mfcodeworks/Server-Monitoring-Script/README.md

 The script includes a function to POST JSON to a remote server.

 This script can be installed on several machines that report to a central monitoring server.

+The destination, checking interval, sending attempts after failure and timeout between resending attempts can be set through arguments, use `python3 monitor.py -h` for more.

 ## Usage